netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 IP-based routing in mind, where path changes are typically inferred from endpoint address changes (i.e., 4-tuples), and where routing is opaque to the transport layer.
-In contrast, Path-Aware Networks (PANs), such a SCION, enable informed path selection based on performance, disjointness, policy, or security requirements.
+In contrast, Path-Aware Networks (PANs), such as SCION, enable informed path selection based on performance, disjointness, policy, or security requirements.
-This combination of QUIC-MP and SCION allows for optimizations, for example, for congestion control, RTT estimation, failure recovery, performancem, and security.
+This combination of QUIC-MP and SCION allows for optimizations, for example, for congestion control, RTT estimation, failure recovery, performance, and security.
 However, the slightly different assumptions on endpoint addresses (4-tuple + path ID vs 4-tuple + AS code + path) and path lifecycles (path abandon vs expiry, etc.) can cause some pitfalls.

-The purpose of this document is to explore how QUIC-MP and SCION can interoperate, how we can leverage the path awareness offered by SCION and how to overcome challenges.
+The purpose of this document is to explore how QUIC-MP and SCION can interoperate, how we can leverage the path awareness offered by SCION, and suggestions on how to overcome challenges.

 This document
 lists notable points when using QUIC-MP over SCION ({{overview}}),